 Four years and three books after the discovery of that screw, I hit writer’s block.
 I thought I was doomed until I uncovered the reason for the block; I had grown up and my books didn’t reflect my adult mind.
 So, I took on the task of rewriting my series from book one, page one.
 This process, from writing the older version, starting over, and finishing the newer (but still older) version, took eleven years.

 After I finished Book One, I sought publication.
 After I finished Book Two, I tried even harder to publish Book One.
 And so on.
 I wrote a four-book series but couldn’t get an agent or publisher.
 I decided the fix would be to build my resume, so I wrote poems and flash fiction and published a few online, but I wanted more.
 A lot more.
 I continued to submit unsuccessfully.
 During this time, I was also querying Book One with no luck.

 I needed to break into the publishing world another way.
 But how?
 I had nothing written except for the series that I couldn’t get representation for.

 At the time, I was reading a book set during a blizzard.
 When I finished reading it, I realized how many winter stories I’ve read, but I had never read one about weather I knew…hurricane weather.
 On Christmas Day 2012, I started writing Hurricane Crimes.
 Once completed, I sent it to the first place on my list, The Wild Rose Press.
 And I got an acceptance from the senior editor of the Crimson Rose line for romantic-suspense.
 It was the answer to my dreams.
-Since then, I’ve published two short stories, three novellas, and two novels with them.
-I hope to publish two more novels with them to finish what I started with the Disaster Crimes Series.
+Since then, the entire Disaster Crimes series has been published.